pierretfie/Daya_agent/modules/README.md

 4. Tool selection and parameter analysis
 5. Risk and precaution assessment

-The engine helps Nikita generate more thoughtful and security-aware responses by considering the full context of user requests.
+The engine helps Daya generate more thoughtful and security-aware responses by considering the full context of user requests.

 ### Engagement Manager